jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-10-25-ai-youth-skills.md

 ## 🎙️ What This Means for Us

 This moment calls for more than training.
-It calls for storytelling.
+It calls for digital storytelling.

 In our community work, we can:
-- Use narrative formats—comics, podcasts, visual explainers—to demystify AI and empower youth.
+- Use narrative digital storytelling, podcasts, visual explainers—to demystify AI and empower youth.
-- Partner with local schools and nonprofits to amplify these grant-funded programs.
+- Partner locally with schools, nonprofits, industry and governments to amplify these grant-funded programs.
 - Reframe the conversation: not “AI vs. humans,” but “AI + human wisdom.”

 Let’s help the next generation see themselves not as obsolete—but as irreplaceable.

 ---

-*Written by Jason K, community technologist and community storyteller.
+*Written by Jason Kronemeyer, community technologist and storyteller.
 Inspired by the resilience of young minds and the power of human-centered design.*